AnjaKroon/MiniGPT/README.md

 #### Performance Metrics:

-- **Spelling Accuracy**: Achieved a spelling accuracy of 78.34%.
+- **Spelling Accuracy**: Achieved a spelling accuracy of 80%.
 This metric was particularly notable given the diverse and complex language structures the model was exposed to.
 - **Model Complexity**: The model configurations tested varied in complexity, with the chosen setup involving over 300 million parameters.
 This scale facilitated the model's learning capabilities but also necessitated the use of powerful GPUs for training.
 - **Text Generation Quality**: Qualitative assessments of generated text highlighted the model's proficiency in creating content that was stylistically and thematically aligned with the input datasets.
 Generated text samples exhibited clear influences from the training data, including the emulation of Shakespearean language and the reflection of conservative viewpoints from the ConservativeVoicesUSA dataset.

-#### Insights:

-The experiments underscore the feasibility of deploying smaller-scale GPT models for specialized text generation tasks, balancing performance with computational resource constraints.
-The findings also illuminate the critical role of tokenization in model performance and the inherent trade-offs between model complexity and resource availability.